rbrutherford3/Unicode-Chess/README.md

 # ASCII-Chess (now with online games)

-This program is one Python file to play games of two-player chess using monospace characters and algebraic notation to dictate moves.
-All rules of chess are enforced with full capability, including check, checkmate, special pawn moves, promotion of pawn after reaching the other side, king-side and queen-side castle, etc.  A game can be played either at the same machine, trading places for each turn, or online between two machines (more below).
+This program is four Python files to play games of two-player chess using monospace characters and algebraic notation to dictate moves.
+All rules of chess are enforced, including check, checkmate, special pawn moves, promotion of pawn after reaching the other side, king-side and queen-side castle, etc.  A game can be played either at the same machine (trading places for each turn) or online between two machines (more below).

 ![Program Startup](screenshot.png)

 ## How to Play

-Download and install the [latest version of Python](https://www.python.org/downloads/) (will only work on Python v3 and above).
-Download the `chess.py` file, and using a command window, type `python chess.py`` in the appropriate directory.
+Download and install [the latest version of Python](https://www.python.org/downloads/) (will only work on Python v3 and above).
+Download all the Python files to the same directory:
+- `board.py`
+- `chess.py`
+- `network.py`
+- `pieces.py`

+From a command window, type `python chess.py` (or `python3 ` or whatever path has been registered) in the appropriate directory.
 This should work on any system that has Python installed.

 ### Playing locally